 Another way to lower your tax bill when selling assets is to prioritize long-term over short-term capital gains.
 The current tax code benefits investors who keep their assets for more than one calendar year.
 Long-term investors receive a preferential tax rate on their gains.
 While investors with short-term capital gains will pay taxes at their ordinary income tax level

-With healthcare costs always on the rise, you can use a Flexible Spending Account (FSA) or a Health Savings Account (HSA) to cover your medical bills and lower your tax bill.
+With healthcare costs constantly increasing, you can use a Flexible Spending Account (FSA) to cover your medical bills and lower your tax bill.

 Flexible Spending Account (FSA)

-A Dependent Care FSA (CSFSA) is a pre-tax benefit account that you can use to pay for eligible dependent care services, such as preschool, summer day camp, before or after school programs, and child or adult daycare.
-It’s an easy way to reduce your tax bill while taking care of your children and loved ones while you continue to work.
-The maximum contribution limit for 2020 for an individual who is married but filing separately is $2,500.
-For married couples filing jointly or single parents filing as head of household, the limit is $5,000.
+A Dependent Care FSA is a pretax benefit account that you can use to pay for eligible dependent care services, such as preschool, summer day camp, before or after-school programs, and child or adult daycare.
+It’s easy to reduce your tax bill while taking care of your children and loved ones while you continue to work.

-The maximum contributions in HSA for 2020 are $3,550 for individual coverage and $7,100 for a family.
-HSA participants who are 55 or older can contribute an additional $1,000 as a catch-up contribution.
+The maximum contributions in HSA for 2022 are $3,650 for individual coverage and $7,300 for families HSA participants who are 55 or older can contribute an additional $1,000 as a catch-up contribution.
 Unlike the FSA, the HSA doesn’t have a spending limit, and you can carry over the savings in the next calendar year.

-Is 2020 shaping to be a high income for you?
-Perhaps, you can defer some of your income from this calendar year into 2021 and beyond.
-This move will allow you to delay some of the income taxes coming with it.
-Even though it’s not always possible to defer wages, you might be able to postpone a large bonus, royalty, or one-time payment.
+Is 2022 shaping to be a high income for you?
+Perhaps, you can defer some of your income from this calendar year into 2022 and beyond.
+This move will allow you to avoid or delay higher income taxes.
+Even though it’s not always possible to defer wages, you might be able to postpone a large bonus, royalty, capital gains, or one-time payment.
 Remember, it only makes sense to defer income if you expect to be in a lower tax bracket next year.